FjodorGit/NumpyTetris/README.md

 # NumpyTetris
-Tetris played in the Terminal; Programmend completly in Numpy
+Tetris played in the Terminal.
+Programmend completly in Numpy